 And I do know that Tsali was the cutest dog in our neighborhood.
 It’s a true fact.

-(Post script: I tried – but failed - to find a study showing that human parents think their own children are cuter than the kids actually are.
+(Note: I tried—but failed—to find a study showing that human parents think their own children are cuter than the kids actually are.
 Tell me if you know of any research supporting this hypothesis.)

 Thorn, P., Howell, T. J., Brown, C., & Bennett, P. C. (2015).
 The Canine Cuteness Effect: Owner-perceived cuteness as a predictor of human-dog relationship quality.
 Anthrozoös, 28(4), 569-585.